Tennis Module: Being a parent and supporting your young child

 Voir la suite

-Do not systematically be at the edge of the field!
+Do not systematically be at the edge of the court!

 Hi On a personal level, when it is Elouan who plays I am sometimes at the edge of the field, I observe and I analyze but sometimes not.
 In fact, I often do something else and watch the match from afar... or even go watch other matches.
 As for Wilhelm (Elouan's brother who plays), I'm […]